Skip nav to main content.

 You have to balance this to meet your business needs.

-It is the amount of time a customer has to wait before they get to talk to an agent.
+It is the amount of time a customer has to hold before they get to talk to an agent.

-The shorter the wait time, the better it is.
+The shorter the hold time, the better it is.

 When they wait, you can provide them the option to request a call back while their queue status is maintained.
 As soon as their turn in the queue comes, an agent will give them a call and speak to them.